anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.7.3.3"></a>
 #### 2.7.3.3 Test Results

 **Categorization**.
-Test suites will be categorized as Functional/Platform or Performance based.
+Test suites will be categorized as Functional or Performance based.

 **Results.** Test results reporting will be communicated as a boolean (pass/fail), or Measurements Only.